stephantul/nife/README.md

 ## Usage

-A NIFE model is just a [sentence transformer](https://github.com/huggingface/sentence-transformers) router model, so you don't need to install `nife` to use NIFE models.
+A NIFE model is just a [sentence transformer](https://github.com/huggingface/sentence-transformers) router model, so you don't need to install `pynife` to use NIFE models.
 Nevertheless, NIFE contains some helper functions for loading a model trained with NIFE.

 Note that with all NIFE models the teacher model is unchanged; so if you have a large set of documents indexed with the teacher model, you can use the NIFE model as a drop-in replacement.